DeafblindEngineer/braille-commands/brailliant-bi40x.md

 #### Front Edge

 On the front edge of the display are five buttons: four rectangular thumb keys and one round button.
-From left to right, the buttons are as follows:
+From left to right, the keys and button are as follows:

-* Outer Right Thumb Key (Previous Thumb) Key
+* Outer Right Thumb (Previous Thumb) Key
 * Inner Left Thumb (Left Thumb) Key
 *  Home Button
 * Inner Right Thumb (Right Thumb) Key